Unpacking 2022’s Turkey Five Shopping Data

 Matt Goff, Director of Retail Media

-Matt Goff is the Director of Retail Media at Logical Position, an Inc. 500 digital agency supporting 5000+ clients across North America.
-LP is proud to be the reigning recipient of Google’s Lead Generation Premier Partner of the Year award!
+Logical Position, an Inc. 500 digital agency supporting 5,000+ clients across North America.
+LP is the proud recipient of Google’s Lead Generation Premier Partner of the Year and Microsoft's Global Channel Partner of the Year 2024!
 The award-winning agency offers full-service PPC management, SEO, Paid Social, Amazon and Creative Services for businesses large and small.
-As a Google Premier Partner, Microsoft Elite Partner & Meta Business Partner LP is in the top 1% of ad spend managed across platforms.
+As a Google Premier Partner, Microsoft Elite Partner & Meta Business Partner, LP is in the top 1% of ad spend managed across platforms.

 Amazon Advertising